blentz100/Office-Hours/README.md

 + Discussed when to use outside help and know when it's helping or hurting learning
 + Review if/else and while loops
 + Reviewed a bonus problem that asks users to guess an input

+## Monday, February 14th, 2022

+> “It’s not enough to be aware of the possibilities.
+You have to believe that your goals are attainable.
+First, can you see yourself, picture yourself as an engineer?
+I strongly believe that belief in yourself stems from belief in your role models.”
+*Alisha Ramos — Senior Front-End Designer at Vox Media*

+Potential Topics:
++ Went over some of the openclass questions for conditionals and booleans
++ For loops
++ More openclass questions and tips on troubleshooting openclass problems